-Members of the Committee are Bonnie DuPont (Chair), Edward Barrett, Mary-Ann Bell, Arthur LaFlamme and Robert Reid and each has experience with human resources issues and compensation policies.
+Members of the Committee are Bonnie DuPont (Chair), Edward Barrett, Mary-Ann Bell, Robert Davis and Robert Reid and each has experience with human resources issues and compensation policies.

 Bonnie DuPont (Chair) is retired from Enbridge Inc. where she served for 12 years as the senior executive responsible for information technology, human resources, public and government affairs, corporate governance matters, and corporate social responsibility (CSR).
 She holds a Bachelor's degree (Great Distinction) from the University of Regina and earned her Master's degree at the University of Calgary.
 She is a Fellow of the Institute of Corporate Directors (ICD), and a 2006 graduate of the ICD Corporate Directors' Education Program.
-She is currently on the board of Bird Construction, a TSX listed company and chairs its Human Resources, Safety and Governance Committee and is a member of its Audit Committee.
-She recently joined the board of the Calgary Opera Society.
-She also served as the Chair of the Board of Governors of the University of Calgary for four years, after having chaired its Human Resources and Governance Committee for four years.
-In addition, she was the chair of the Human Resources and Compensation Committee for the six years during which she was on the board of the Bank of Canada, and she served on the Board of SilverWillow Energy, a former TSX-Venture Exchange (TSX-V) listed company, where she chaired the Governance and Compensation Committee.
-Ms. DuPont lectures in the Directors' Education Program, specializing on the Management of Human Capital and Succession Planning.
-She also co-teaches a one day program for the ICD focusing on the roles and responsibilities of members of Human Resources and Compensation Committees.
-She provides executive coaching services to several large Canadian organizations.
+She is currently on the board of Bird Construction, a Toronto Stock Exchange (TSX) listed company and chairs its Human Resources, Safety and Governance Committee and is a member of its Audit Committee.
+She served as the Chair of the Board of Governors of the University of Calgary for four years, after having chaired its Human Resources and Governance Committee for four years.
+In addition, she was the chair of the Human Resources and Compensation Committee for the six years during which she was on the board of the Bank of Canada, and she served on the Board of SilverWillow Energy, a former TSX-Venture Exchange listed company, where she chaired the Governance and Compensation Committee.
+Ms. DuPont has lectured in the Directors' Education Program, specializing on the Management of Human Capital and Succession Planning.
+She also provides executive coaching services to several large Canadian organizations.
 Ms. DuPont has been a member of the Committee since February 2013.

 Edward Barrett is Co-CEO and Chair of Barrett Corporation, a business with operations throughout Canada and the U.S. in the telecommunications, wholesale distribution, and refrigeration business sectors.
 As Co-CEO of Barrett Corporation, he has responsibilities for all aspects of senior management performance review and compensation.
-Mr. Barrett has served six years as the Chair of NB Power, the New Brunswick provincial utility.
+Mr. Barrett has served nine years as the Chair of NB Power, the New Brunswick provincial utility.
 In that capacity he has direct oversight, together with the HR Committee Chair, of annual CEO performance assessment, compensation, and development of goals and objectives.
-Prior to becoming Chair of the Board of NB Power, he was Chair of its HR Committee.
-In addition, Mr. Barrett has served for seven years on the HR Committee of Wajax Corporation, a TSX listed company, which has responsibility for CEO and senior management compensation, short, mid-term and long-term compensation plans/incentives and all aspects of performance review.
-He also serves on the HR and Governance Committee of Medavie Blue Cross and is a Fellow of the ICD.
+Prior to becoming Chair of the NB Power Board, he was Chair of its HR Committee.
+In addition, Mr. Barrett has served for ten years on the HR Committee of Wajax Corporation, a TSX listed company, which has responsibility for CEO and senior management compensation, short, mid-term and long-term compensation plans/incentives and all aspects of performance review.
+He also previously served on the HR and Governance Committee of Medavie Blue Cross and is a Fellow of the ICD.
 Mr. Barrett joined the Committee in January 2015.